 Term limits: there are no term limits for Officer positions.
 This may be amended by bylaw.

 Vacancies: how vacancies defined and filled.
-There is no regulation concerning vacancies, so the below may be amended by bylaw.

-Definition: a vacancy is when any member will be absent from the School Council for more than three months (90 days).
+There is no regulation concerning vacancies, so the below may be amended by bylawDefinition: a vacancy is when any member will be absent from the School Council for more than three months (90 days).
 Vacancies less than this term need not be filled.

 Filling vacancies: